Platform: Desktop, Tablet, Mobile.

 One of my greatest contributions to this project was to come up with a unified, effective, simple and intuitive UI (search engine included) that would cover all users’ needs.
 The concept would serve both for all the training and education platforms they already had.
 Below is a series of screens that show some of the solutions implemented for this project.

 Desktop Mockup Screenshots

-As you can see in the following screenshots, the unified design is the thread of the application.
-It is a modular design, based on atomic design.
+As you can see in the following screenshots, the unified design is the core of the application.
+It is a modular design, based on an Atomic Design System.
 The design is both sleek and effective because it provides focus to the contents.

 Mobile Mockup Screenshots

 The modular and responsive design would allow the project to become a perfect tool to be used from any device.
-It even allowed to reuse its structure and design concepts to generate new mobile applications with a minimum effort for developers, thus benefiting company.
+It even allowed to reuse and scale its structure and design concepts to generate new mobile applications with a minimum effort for developers, thus benefiting company KPIs.

-Below you can see detail screens that show the ease and clarity of this modular design, perfectly adapted to mobile devices.
-The user journey remain consistent, whatever the device from which it is used.
+Below you can see detailed screens that show the ease of this modular design.
+The user journey remain consistent, whatever the device you are using.

 Animations and micro-interactions

 Below are some animations I made in Principle.
 It is a swift and concise way to suggest the type of animation and interactions to be used in the final development.
 It is recommended to watch the videos below in fullscreen mode (use the “Fullscreen” button on the right side of the video player).

 How We Get There